 Step 3: Research License and Permit Requirements

 After identifying the appropriate agencies, research the specific requirements for each license or permit your business needs.
-This may involve reviewing the Texas agency’s website, contacting their office directly, or consulting with a legal or business professional.
+This may involve reviewing the Texas agency’s website, contacting their office directly, or consulting a legal or business professional.
 Some common requirements for obtaining a business license or permit include:

 - Completing an application form